rbuj/review-translations/README.md

 * common/zanata.sh : downloads the translations from zanata

 More scripts:
-* accounts-service.sh : downloads and tests the translations of [accounts-service](http://freedesktop.org/wiki/Software/AccountsService/)
 * appstream.sh : downloads and tests the translations of [AppStream](http://www.freedesktop.org/wiki/Distributions/AppStream/)
 * appstream-glib.sh : downloads and tests the translations of [appstream-glib](https://github.com/hughsie/appstream-glib)
 * askbot.sh : downloads and tests the translations of [askbot](https://askbot.com/) which is used in [Ask Fedora](https://ask.fedoraproject.org)